Found us from search engine?

 This isn’t about understanding individual users, it’s about understanding the fundamentals of how human beings are built, and that technological advances can allow us to tap into that to be more compelling, more easily.

-Eventually written text will be a minority medium online because we prefer almost any other method of communication.
+Eventually, the written text will be a minority medium online because we prefer almost any other method of communication.
 Emojis are a great example.

 Google updates have been fire-fighting against black hat tactics for years, and a by-product of doing so has been a rejuvenated focus on high-quality content.